Code-Institute-Submissions/holiday-milestone-project2/README.md

-empirestate.jpg Photo by Roberto Vivancos from Pexels eiffeltower.jpg Photo by Eugene Dorosh from Pexels rome.jpg Photo by Anastasia Zhenina from Pexels
+empirestate.jpg Photo by Roberto Vivancos from Pexels eiffeltower.jpg Photo by Eugene Dorosh from Pexels rome.jpg Photo by Anastasia Zhenina from Pexels louvre.jpg Photo by Pixabay from Pexels zante.jpg Photo by Pixabay from Pexels mexico.jpg Photo by Pixabay from Pexels